St. Louis Red Garden Poinsettia

 An attractive large shrub with narrow green leaves and small yellow floral tips, surrounded by large, bright scarlet bracts; fairly drought tolerant, but better with some irrigation; protect from frost; adds a truly exotic dimension to the garden

 St. Louis Red Garden Poinsettia features showy clusters of yellow flowers with red overtones and scarlet bracts at the ends of the branches from late fall to mid winter.
-It has attractive green foliage.
+It has attractive green evergreen foliage.
 The narrow leaves are highly ornamental and remain green throughout the winter.
-The fruit is not ornamentally significant.

 St. Louis Red Garden Poinsettia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.